kyllew/kuisser/public/Domain 1 Questions.md

 	Other options are incorrect because:
 	- B: CloudFront is a content delivery network, not for model deployment
 	- C: API Gateway manages APIs but doesn't host ML models
-	- D: AWS Batch is for batch processing, not real-time model serving Resource URL: https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html
+	- D: Amazon ElastiCache is a caching service for improving application performance, not designed for hosting or serving machine learning models
+	Resource URL:
+	https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html

 Q31
-An AI engineer has a collection of animal photos placed in database.
-The engineer wants to automatically identify and categorize the animals in the photos without manual human effort.
+An AI engineer maintains a database containing various wildlife photographs.
+The engineer aims to create an automated system that can identify different animal species in these images without requiring manual classification.
-Which strategy meets these requirements?
+Which technique is most appropriate for this task?
 Options:
 A. Object detection
 B. Anomaly detection
 C. Named entity recognition
-D. Inpainting
+D. Sentiment analysis

 Correct Answer:
 	A. Object detection